Te Atatu Roosters: Titles

-Te Atatu's first ever senior trophy was the Gillette Cup in 1968.
+Te Atatu's first-ever senior trophy was the Gillette Cup in 1968.
 They won it again in 1974.
-Their other trophies early in their existence were in the Sharman Cup where they won it in 1970, 1973, 1974, 1976 and 1978.
+Another trophy won by Te Atatu early in their existence was the Sharman Cup, which they won five times: in 1970, 1973, 1974, 1976 and 1978.

-Te Atatu had a historic year in 1986 when they won the Rukutai Shield for winning the minor premiership and making the Fox Memorial grand final (both for the first time) where they lost to the Mt Albert Lions 31–4.
-A month later they had revenge when they beat the Lions by 36–10 to claim their first National Club title at Carlaw Park, defeating Randwick and Upper Hutt along the way.
+Te Atatu had a historic year in 1986 when they won the Rukutai Shield for winning the minor premiership and making the Fox Memorial grand final (both for the first time), where they lost to the Mt Albert Lions 31–4.
+A month later, they had revenge when they beat the Lions by 36–10 to claim their first National Club title at Carlaw Park, defeating Randwick and Upper Hutt along the way.